hendrikcech/rft/assignment1/draft-rft.md

     - adapt to the available resources of the participants
     - avoid link congestion -->

-This RFC is structured as follows.
-Section 1 gives a high-level intuition over the protocol's workings.
-Section 2 ...
+This RFC is structured as follows. (#ProtocolFlow) gives a high-level intuition over the protocol's workings. (#FlowCongestion) explains the flow and congestion control mechanisms used by RFT.
+The message types used are defined in (#MessageFormats).

-# Protocol Overview
+# Protocol flow {#ProtocolFlow}
 An RFT server continuously listens for UDP packets at an address that is known to potential clients.

 ```